Trandolapril (Oral route)

-Appropriate studies performed to date have not demonstrated geriatrics-specific problems that would limit the usefulness of trandolapril in the elderly.
-However, elderly patients are more likely to have age-related kidney or heart problems, which may require caution in patients receiving trandolapril .
+Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of trandolapril in the elderly.
+However, elderly patients are more sensitive to the effects of this medicine than younger adults.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.